akhilmanga/akhilmanga/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Akhil
 =============================================================================================================================

-Smart Contract Developer
+Smart Contract Engineer
 ------------------------

 I’ve been learning to code for 6 months.
 I started with HTML, CSS and continued learning with javascript.After that, I really found a passion for Blockchain Development.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [akhilmanga1234@proton.me](mailto:akhilmanga1234@proton.me)
-* 🧠  I'm learning I'm currently revising solidity and full stack web3 development from the sir patrick collins course.
+* 🧠  I'm learning Web3 security.
 * 🤝  I'm open to collaborating on Blockchain projects.
 * ⚡  Enjoying everyday learning smart contract development.